richorama/richorama.github.io/_posts/2016-05-19-orleans-hello-world-2016-edition.md

 ## Creating the grains

 First of all, open Visual Studio and create a class library which will host our grains.

+> Note that at the time of writing, the DLLs are all targeting .NET 4.5.1.

 You can now put grain interfaces and implementations side-by-side in the same assembly, so let's do that.

+> Is it a good idea to put grain interfaces and implementations in the same assembly?
+The advantages are that it can reduce the number of projects you have in you solution, and it could be used for 'internal' grains, which you don't want to allow access to from outside the silo.
+The disadvantages are that you give the client code the implementation which you don't want them to execute directly.

 Orleans is now delivered by a number of nuget packages, so let's install them: